Latest blog entries

 Don't Under-Think It: Making Critical Decisions When Building an iOS Application

-When we were approached about building Whisper, my first thought was that this is a great opportunity to apply a lot of my philosophy of app building.
+When we were approached about building Whisper, my first thought was that this would be a great opportunity to apply a lot of my philosophy of app building.
 They had an incredibly smart founder, a really good idea, and funding.
 What they didn't have was a technical team.
 This is the type of project where our team shines.
 What follows here is an attempt to generalize some of the decisions we made.
-One was sufficiently painful enough that I wrote a summary and then decided to make it a part 2.
+One was sufficiently painful enough that I wrote a summary and then decided to make it a second post.
 The rest are generally applicable to lots of applications and projects.

 First Technology Decision - Ruby vs Erlang

 Our team has a lot of experience with Ruby, Erlang, Scala, and C#.
 We only seriously considered Ruby and Erlang for this project.
 In the end, we went with the Hybrid model - Rails for Admin/Backend, Erlang for API.
 This turned out to be a great decision, as we're in the top 10% of traffic for all mobile apps with only a handful of servers.
 Was it a good decision to build a hybrid system with Erlang as the front line?
 YES.
 There are lots of good technologies out there, and you don't have to use either of these - but I'm a big fan of using the right tool for the job, and both Rails and Erlang/OTP have their place.